amken3d/Revelop/README.md

 - **2 Thermistor Inputs**: Monitor and control temperatures accurately with dual thermistor inputs.
 - **2 CAN Ports**: Enhance communication and expandability with dual CAN ports.
 - **EXP1 and EXP2 Expansion Headers**: Easily expand your system with standard expansion headers.
+- - **QWIIC Connector**: Simplify connections with a QWIIC connector for easy integration of sensors and accessories from Sparkfun and Adafruit.

 ### Superior Build Quality
 - **High-Quality 4-Layer Board with Gold Plating (ENIG Process)**: Enjoy the durability and reliability of a top-notch PCB, designed for long-lasting performance.
 - **5V 5A Step Down Converter**: Ensure stable operation with reliable power conversion.
 - **Full Color PCB**: A high-quality, visually appealing PCB design with easy to understand vual markings and pinout charts.
-- **QWIIC Connector**: Simplify connections with a QWIIC connector for easy integration of sensors and accessories.
 - **Robust Protection on All Motor Ports**: Ferrite bead and LC filters protect your TMC2209 motor drivers, prevents driver errors due to Back EMF and ESD.
 - **Replaceable Fuses**: Ensure safety and ease of maintenance with replaceable fuses.
 - **100uf Solid Capacitors**: Prolonged life and better filtering